emcconville/google-map-polyline-encoding-tool/CONTRIBUTING.md

 # Contributing

-Thanks for checking out [google-map-polyline-encoding-tool][l1].
-Before creating a pull-request, please note the following items.
+Thanks for helping [google-map-polyline-encoding-tool][l1].

 ## Project Goal

 This library exists as a PHP reference point for Google's [Encoded Polyline Algorithm Format][ref].
 Any improvements in documentation & performance are very welcome.
-Ideally, this library will be reduced to basic encode/decode functions, and superseded by [advanced & elegant][l2] libraries.
+Ideally, this library will be reduced to basic encode/decode functions, and superseded by other [advanced & elegant][l2] libraries.

+Review the following items before creating a pull-request.

-### Please
+### Please Do

-Before submitting a pull request, complete the following...

-- [ ] Ensure that code-coverage meets, or beats, previous tag.
+Ensure that code-coverage meets, or beats, previous tag.

+    $ make coverage

-- [ ] Run PHPCS's lint on affected files.
+Run PHPCS's lint on affected files.

-- [ ] Can this change be applied to other polyline-encoding libraries.
+    $ make lint

  [ref]: http://code.google.com/apis/maps/documentation/utilities/polylinealgorithm.html